zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 enlightenment.
 "This is impossible.
 But, Ananda!
-"Whoever the bhikkhu lives alone, away from the group, this should be expected: such a bhikkhu will be happy, lonely, quiet, enlightened, etc. That kind of enjoyment, those who have no difficulty, those who have no difficulty, and those who have no difficulty.”
+"Whoever the bhikkhu lives alone, away from the group, this should be expected: such a bhikkhu will be happy, lonely, quiet, enlightened, etc. That kind of enjoyment, those who have no difficulty, those who have no difficulty, and those who have no difficulty."
 This is possible.
 Ananda!
-Indeed, “everyone who enjoys gatherings, is better than gatherings, likes gatherings, specializes in gatherings, and is better than gatherings.
+Indeed, "everyone who enjoys gatherings, is better than gatherings, likes gatherings, specializes in gatherings, and is better than gatherings.
 Bhikkhus who are pleased in the group will enter and live in a temporary, cola heart-free, or non-temporary, unshakable [heart-free]."
 This is